What is the Jaguar Simola Hillclimb?

 - All Hospitality facilities

-Pit Access tickets allow you access into the event grounds and the Pits but does not allow access to:
+VIP Entry tickets allow you access into the event grounds and the Pits together with either:

 Parking is available in the Public Parking area near the event.
 The parking is on a grass field and not suitable for low vehicles.